modolabs/Kurogo-Mobile-Web/doc/Guide/overview.rst

 Code Customization
 ------------------

-Each module is a PHP object that inherits from the *Module* class.
+Each module is a PHP object that inherits from the *WebModule* class.
 Developers can create their own modules or just subclass existing ones.
 When extending, you can choose only to override certain methods.
 This allows you to concentrate on the features and behaviors that make your module unique.